News and events

 Come along to one of our regular informal information evenings to find out more about fostering.
 The aim of the sessions is to help you decide whether to take the next step.

-They are held once a month at Blackpool Sports Centre, Blackpool, FY3 9HQ.
+They are held once a month at Blackpool Sports Centre, West Park Drive, FY3 9HQ.

 On each date listed below, the session times are as follows:

 Fostering session 5pm - 7.30pm

 You don't have to attend the entire session, you can call in at a time that is convenient to yourself.
 Our friendly team will be on hand to answer any questions you may have.